bd6981/crud/README.md

 - Use Postman to test our routes
 - Use CORS with our Express API to permit requests from other domains

-# TODO

-build order:

-- index js to setup server, first route
-- Seed the db
-- we do: build bookmark model
-- we do: build one bookmark controller route (GET)
-- we do: bookmark controller POST/create
-  - bodyparser
-- update route
-- delete route

-afternoon:

-- we do: add refs to user and bookmark models
-- you do: build users GET, POST/create
-- we do: build users UPDATE
-- you do: users DELETE
-- we do: create w/relation

-bonus:

-- cors
-- redirect from / to /api/bookmarks

 ## Framing (5 min, 0:05)

 Instead of directly rendering a view (as HTML), the server will serve **data in